Smooth norms in dense subspaces of Banach spaces: Analytic norms

 \begin{remark} Let us mention that a somewhat shorter proof of the above theorem is possible, by selecting a better system of coordinates in $X$.
-More precisely, the classical Markushevich's theorem \cite{Markushevich} (see, \emph{e.g.}, \cite[Lemma 1.21]{HMVZ}) yields us an M-basis $\{e_n;e^*_n\}_{n=1}^\infty$ such that $X=\Span\{e_n\}_{n=1}^\infty$.
+More precisely, the classical Marku\v{s}evi\v{c}'s theorem \cite{Markushevich} (see, \emph{e.g.}, \cite[Lemma 1.21]{HMVZ}) yields us an M-basis $\{e_n;e^*_n\}_{n=1}^\infty$ such that $X=\Span\{e_n\}_{n=1}^\infty$.
 It is then sufficient to find vectors $x_n\in\ell_\infty^F$ such that and conclude as in the above proof.
 We decided to present the above argument, as it is self-contained and we do not really need the existence of an M-basis in the argument. \end{remark}

 We have the following immediate consequence of Theorem \ref{hamel}. \begin{corollary} Let $X$ be a separable Banach space.
 Then there is a dense subspace $Y$ of $X$ which admits an analytic norm that approximates the original norm of $Y$. \end{corollary}